-Level 3 - At March 31, 2016, the Company had a \$1.2 million net liability related to an assumed reinsurance contract accounted for at fair value, with the fair value obtained through the use of an internal valuation model.
+Level 3 - At September 30, 2016, the Company had a \$0.7 million net liability related to an assumed reinsurance contract accounted for at fair value, with the fair value obtained through the use of an internal valuation model.
 The inputs to the internal valuation model are principally based on indicative pricing obtained from independent brokers and pricing vendors for similarly structured marketable securities.
 The most significant unobservable inputs include prices for similar marketable securities and a liquidity premium.
 The Company considers the prices for similar securities to be unobservable, as there is little, if any market activity for these similar assets.
 In addition, the Company has estimated a liquidity premium that would be required if the Company attempted to effectively exit its position by executing a short sale of these securities.
 Generally, an increase in the prices for similar marketable securities or a decrease in the liquidity premium would result in an increase in the expected profit and ultimate fair value of this assumed reinsurance contract.

-Level 3 - At March 31, 2016, the Company had a \$3.6 million net liability related to assumed and ceded (re)insurance contracts accounted for at fair value, with the fair value obtained through the use of an internal valuation model.
+Level 3 - At September 30, 2016, the Company had an \$11.3 million net liability related to assumed and ceded (re)insurance contracts accounted for at fair value, with the fair value obtained through the use of an internal valuation model.
 The inputs to the internal valuation model are principally based on proprietary data as observable market inputs are generally not available.
 The most significant unobservable inputs include the assumed and ceded expected net cash flows related to the contracts, including the expected premium, acquisition expenses and losses; the expected loss ratio and the relevant discount rate used to present value the net cash flows.
 The contract period and acquisition expense ratio are considered observable input as each is defined in the contract.
+The negative acquisition expense ratio used to determine the fair value of the contracts at September 30, 2016 is the result of override commissions on the contracts being higher than the gross acquisition expenses.
 Generally, an increase in the net expected cash flows and expected term of the contract and a decrease in the discount rate, expected loss ratio or acquisition expense ratio, would result in an increase in the expected profit and ultimate fair value of these assumed and ceded (re)insurance contracts.